Embedded-System-Lovers/teensy-4_nxp_iMXRT1062/README.md

 going to `Build/tools/gcc` in Windows-Explorer and simply double-clicking on the self-extracting archive file `gcc-11.2.0-arm-none-eabi.exe`.
-Answer yes to the query in the pop-up window launched from the etractor.
+Answer yes to the query in the pop-up window launched from the extractor.

 We will now build the `target` configuration in MSVC.
+(This is the configuration that runs on the Teensy board.)

 Navigate to the directory [`Build/VS`](./Build/VS).
 Find there the MSVC solution file `teensy-4_nxp_iMXRT1062.sln`